 About the Comments

-For previous comments before the ones posted below go to “Frank Answers About Naked Swimming — Commentary Part I: Discerning the Truth,” which is a curated anthology of comments illustrated with images and photos.
-The first pingback at the end of these comments will take you directly to the second commentary article, “Frank Answers About Naked Swimming — Commentary Part II: Experiencing Nudity”, which is also illustrated with images and photos that I added because of the number of continuing comments.
-The second pingback at the end of the comments takes you to a blog article about swimming naked especially outdoors.
+For previous comments before the ones posted below see “previous” and “next” at the bottom of the page.
+I have curated two additional articles composed of anthologies of these comments.
+Go to “Frank Answers About Naked Swimming — Commentary Part I: Discerning the Truth.”
+The first pingback at the end of these comments will take you directly to the second commentary article, “Frank Answers About Naked Swimming — Commentary Part II: Experiencing Nudity.”
+The second pingback at the end of the comments takes you to a blog article about swimming naked, especially outdoors.
 The author argues that most boys want experiences of social nudity with other boys and that a major reason why the practice of naked swimming ceased in the 1970s was because of homophobia.